iam-Shashank/HUL/README.md

 Details of the Challenge mentioned in [Description.md](https://github.com/iam-Shashank/OBL-Data-Innovation-Challenge/blob/master/Description.md)

-### Problem Description:
-* The objective of the problem is to predict values “Price” attribute from the given features of the Test data.
-The predictions are to be written to a CSV file along with ID which is the unique identifier for each tuple.
-Please view the sample submission file to understand how the submission file is to be written.
-Please upload the submission file to get a score.

-_____________
 **Machine Learning Challenge**
 Objective of the problem: The objective of the problem is to predict values “current price” attribute from the given features of the Test data.
 The predictions are to be written to a CSV file along with ID which is the unique identifier for each tuple.
 Please view the sample submission file to understand how the submission file is to be written.
 Please upload the submission file to get a score.